 ABI supports innovative solutions and incentives to help businesses and employees overcome barriers to employment, such as childcare and adequate and available workforce housing.
 ABI supports legislative efforts to recruit, retrain and retain talent in the state.
-Recent levels of high unemployment have highlighted the need for unemployment insurance trust fund reform.
-ABI encourages the Legislature to continue funding Future Ready lowa, work-based learning opportunities, apprenticeship programs, and other initiatives that will help upskill our existing workforce and prepare students for the careers of tomorrow.
+ABI encourages the Legislature to continue funding Future Ready lowa, Elevate lowa, work-based learning opportunities, apprenticeship programs, and other initiatives that will help upskill our existing workforce and prepare students for the careers of tomorrow.
+ABI supports revising qualifications and age restrictions for age appropriate employment.
 Further, as part of ensuring a qualified workforce, ABI encourages the Legislature to maintain policies that are conducive to safe workplaces and that allow employers to address drug and alcohol use.